inLeagueLLC/wkhtmltopdf/README.md

 A simple request to wkhtmltopdf, whether you're executing it locally or using an API to a Docker container, doesn't need even a small module -- cfhttp will do the job.
 But if you're making these requests all over your application, it's nice to centralize common settings and the relevant code.
 For more complicated PDFs with multiple sources (or sources combined from URLs and strings), we enjoy even more benefit from re-using code.
 We also wanted to memorialize Ryan's recommendation for a wonderful and simple Docker "edition" of wkhtmltopdf and centralize our settings for the hostname, port, and TLS status of the wkhtmltopdf service.

 ## Requirements:
-* Supported Engines: Lucee 5+, Adobe Coldfusion 11+
+* Supported Engines: Lucee 5+ (Adobe Coldfusion will probably work, but we do not support it)
 * a wkhtmltopdf service accessible to your CF engine
 * Coldbox.
 It would not take much doing to re-write the module without Wirebox or Hyper ... but just use Coldbox.